think-free-backup/pi-packages/README.md

 pi-packages
 ===========

-Debian packages for raspberry pi
+Debian packages for raspberry pi such as node.js, wview, ...